When are nominations open?

 What will the application process entail?

-- Nominators will submit a short nomination form between 13 May 2019 and 12 July 2019 through the online application portal.
-A sample of the nominator form is available [here].
+- Nominators will submit a short nomination form before 4 of August 2019 through the online nomination portal.

-- Nominees will be contacted shortly after nomination and invited to submit additional information to complete their application by 2 August 2019.
-A sample nominee form is available [here].
+- Nominees will be contacted shortly after nomination and invited to submit additional information to complete their application within two weeks of being nominated.

 - Members of the jury will convene to select winners.